Politics of Cambodia: Monarchy

 Cambodia is a constitutional monarchy.
 The king is officially the head of state and is the symbol of unity and "perpetuity" of the nation, as defined by Cambodia's constitution.

 From September 24, 1993, through October 7, 2004, Norodom Sihanouk reigned as king, after having previously served in a number of offices (including king) since 1941.
 Under the constitution, the king has no political power, but as Norodom Sihanouk was revered in the country, his word often carried much influence in the government.
-While such views are not prevalent in Cambodia, his word was respected by his subjects.
 The king, often irritated over the conflicts in his government, several times threatened to abdicate unless the political factions in the government got along.
 This put pressure on the government to solve their differences.
 This influence of the king was often used to help mediate differences in government.

 After the abdication of King Norodom Sihanouk in 2004, he was succeeded by his son Norodom Sihamoni.
 While the retired king was highly revered in his country for dedicating his lifetime to Cambodia, the current king has spent most of his life abroad in France.
 Thus, it remains to be seen whether the new king's views will be as highly respected as his father's.

 Although in the Khmer language there are many words meaning "king", the word officially used in Khmer (as found in the 1993 Cambodian constitution) is preăhmôhaksăt (Khmer regular script: ព្រះមហាក្សត្រ), which literally means: preăh- ("excellent", cognate of the Pali word vara) -môha- (from Sanskrit, meaning "great", cognate with "maha-" in maharaja) -ksăt ("warrior, ruler", cognate of the Sanskrit word kṣatrá).

 On the occasion of King Norodom Sihanouk's retirement in September 2004, the Cambodian National Assembly coined a new word for the retired king: preăhmôhavireăkksăt (Khmer regular script: ព្រះមហាវីរក្សត្រ), where vireăk comes from Sanskrit vīra, meaning "brave or eminent man, hero, chief", cognate of Latin vir, viris, English virile.
 Preăhmôhavireăkksăt is translated in English as "King-Father" (Roi-Père), although the word "father" does not appear in the Khmer noun.

 As preăhmôhavireăkksăt, Norodom Sihanouk retained many of the prerogatives he formerly held as preăhmôhaksăt and was a highly respected and listened-to figure.
 Thus, in effect, Cambodia could be described as a country with two Kings during Sihanouk's lifetime: the one who was the head of state, the preăhmôhaksăt Norodom Sihamoni, and the one who was not the head of state, the preăhmôhavireăkksăt Norodom Sihanouk.

 Sihanouk died of a pulmonary infarction on October 15, 2012.